ucsb-cs156/s24/lab/team01.md

 Here's some information on the APIs that these services are based on.

+**Note:** These are real APIs so sometimes the endpoints change.
+That staff will try their best to keep them updated at all times, but if you discover that one has been deprecated, please let the staff know as soon as possible!

 | Service                     | Example |  More info |
 |-----------------------------|----------|-------------|
 | `JokeQueryService` | <https://v2.jokeapi.dev/joke/Programming?amount=2> | [Documentation](https://sv443.net/jokeapi/v2/)